Winslow Restraining Orders Attorney

-Skilled and Capable Criminal Defense Lawyer Advocates for Clients Facing Restraining Orders in Winslow and All Other Localities in New Jersey
+Highly Skilled and Experienced Restraining Order Defense Attorney in Winslow, NJ Fights on Behalf of Clients Facing Restraining Orders in Camden County and All Localities in New Jersey

 A restraining order is something you need to take very seriously.
 Why?
 A restraining order can impair various aspects of your life, including your personal life, reputation and even your ability to get a full-time job.
 When a restraining order is filed against you in Winslow, NJ you are often prohibited from contacting the person who sought the restraining order against you in the first place.
 A restraining order can result in you facing additional criminal charges based on what is contained in the restraining order itself.
 Restraining orders are often filed in relation to allegations of domestic violence and/or threats of violence.
 If you have been charged with domestic violence in Winslow, NJ you need a qualified attorney with a strong background in representing clients who have been faced with a restraining order.
 Experienced restraining order attorney Michele Finizio will work tirelessly on behalf of all of her clients.
 Contact her office for a free, confidential consultation.